Sunday, August 30, 2020

 Is that it then?
 I believe that’s the gist.
 Lovecraft sees any Western humanist or merely “banal materialist” understanding of our condition as naïve.
 He would insist—or at least he would dream—that there is more to the picture; that there huddles around us a Horrible Truth that some must finally glimpse.

 What would prod Lovecraft, or anyone, to keep insisting on this, to keep dreaming it?
 I don’t intend to take up the question.
 It’s clear by the very popularity of Lovecraft’s work that there are many such dreamers.
-Nightmare enthusiasts, rather.
-But is this supposed insight into a fundamental Horror that lurks truly any more “scientific” than, say, the Catholic and Thomistic insight into a fundamental Good that lurks?
+Nightmare enthusiasts.
+But is this supposed insight into a fundamental Horror that lurks any more “scientific” than, say, the Catholic and Thomistic insight into a fundamental Good that lurks?
 I would say No, it isn’t—in fact it's arguably less scientific.
-But that is another topic altogether.
+But that's another topic altogether.
 (Any who want to see what I’m getting at might start cutting their teeth here.
 Not the familiar fluff you might expect, reader.)

 As literary phenomenon, Lovecraft’s work is a belated and oddly science-infused iteration of the Romantic sublime.
 It’s just that the mind-bending cascades here are not in the Swiss Alps, and the ruins are not those of the painter Hubert Robert.
 Rather, the cascades boast tentacles, make eerie whistling sounds, and the ruins are underground and “cyclopean”.
 Ultimately Lovecraft is one development of what European writers were up to already in the late 18th century.
 His stories would not be possible without European Romanticism.

-In a way this is to say that Lovecraft, like nearly all writers, is not so much forging an entirely new kind of literature as putting a strong new twist on what he has inherited.
+In a way this is to say that Lovecraft, like nearly all noteworthy writers, is not so much forging an entirely new kind of literature as putting a strong new twist on what he has inherited.
 But is Lovecraft in fact a “strong writer”?
-I’d say that he’s been too denigrated by some (Edmund Wilson back in the day) but is now perhaps too worshiped by others.
+One might say this: he’s been too denigrated by some (Edmund Wilson back in the day) and is now too worshiped by others.

 One of this worshipful handful is the celebrated French cynic Michel Houellebecq.
 Everybody reads Houellebecq’s novels now, which are in many ways rightly dubbed prophetic, but few read the Parisian bad boy’s early book on Lovecraft.
 The book offers a fine introduction (perhaps telling us as much about Houellebecq as Lovecraft, but still).
 The Guardian posted a good selection of extracts back in 2005, which I’ll link below.